pritchardlabatpsu/goloco/README.md

 git clone https://github.com/pritchardlabatpsu/goloco.git
 ```

 This repository is also publically available through Zenodo ([https://doi.org/10.5281/zenodo.14249073](https://doi.org/10.5281/zenodo.14249073)).
 This DOI does not contain the inference dataset as it is linked to the tagged releases from this Github Repo, which cannot store all the inference models.
-See the download data section below for the Zenodo library with dataset.
+See the download data section below for the Zenodo library with the inference models dataset.

 #### File Structure:
 The cloned repository will have the following file structure: